CannerCMS/cannercms/README.md

 > Build CMS in few lines of code for different data sources, such as Firebase, GraphQL, Restful API, Prisma
+> ***Most developers struggle with building maintainable and extendable CMS, so we design an CMS framework that you can build CMS with only few lines of code and interact with different data sources.***

 ## Preview and demo